sglvladi/Sphinx-RTD-Tutorial/docs/source/docstrings.rst

 The Sphinx docstring format
 ***************************

-In general, a typical ``Sphinx`` docsting has the following format:
+In general, a typical ``Sphinx`` docstring has the following format:

 .. code-block:: python